 International Compliance and Enforcement Projects

-The primary purpose of the proposed capacity building projects is to protect human health and the environment while advancing U.S. national interests through international environmental collaboration on environmental compliance and enforcement.
+The primary purpose of this program is to support projects that protect human health and the environment while advancing U.S. national interests through international environmental collaboration on environmental compliance and enforcement.
 International capacity building plays a key role in protecting human health, communities and the environment by providing technical cooperation to help countries improve environmental compliance and enforcement.
-OECA will work to transfer appropriate compliance and enforcement tools and techniques to key countries and regions as we collaborate with partners to improve compliance with domestic environmental laws in those countries.
-In addition, we will continue efforts to strengthen domestic, regional, and global networks on criminal and civil/administrative enforcement, build capacity in developing countries to monitor and enforce compliance with environmental laws, and share information with countries on targeting and advanced monitoring tools.
+The Office of Environmental Enforcement and Compliance (OECA) will work to transfer appropriate compliance and enforcement tools and techniques to key countries and regions as we collaborate with partners to improve compliance with domestic environmental laws in those countries.
+In addition, we will continue efforts to strengthen domestic, regional, and global networks on criminal and civil/administrative enforcement, build capacity in developing countries to monitor and enforce compliance with environmental laws, and share information with countries on targeting and advanced monitoring tools, environmental justice and enforcement, and addressing climate change.
 OECA plays a key role in ensuring trade-related activities support environmental protection, particularly related to effective enforcement of environmental laws.
-Initiatives relating to environmental trade and investment are carried out bilaterally, multilaterally or in connection with multilateral institutions such as the International Network for Environmental Compliance and Enforcement (INECE) and associated regional networks, INTERPOL's Environmental Crime Program, the World Trade Organization (WTO), World Bank, European Union (EU), and others.
-Also, OECA will support protection of human health and the ecosystem of North America through the United States participation in the Organization for Economic Cooperation and Development (OECD) and other international entities.
-OECA will provide targeted capacity building support under the environmental cooperation agreements developed parallel to U.S. free trade agreements.
-Funding Priority Fiscal Year 2019: EPA expects to continue funding for ongoing activities that advance environmental compliance worldwide.
+Initiatives relating to environmental trade and investment are carried out bilaterally, multilaterally or in connection with multilateral institutions such as the International Network for Environmental Compliance and Enforcement (INECE) and associated regional networks, including INTERPOL's Pollution Crimes Working Group.
+OECA will also provide targeted capacity building support under the environmental cooperation agreements developed parallel to U.S. free trade agreements.

 General information about this opportunity